 Ask yourself: how do you know that the government sanctions your transaction?
-Why are unrecorded transactions and taxes not being paid a burden on the economy?
+Why are unrecorded transactions and taxes not paid a burden on the economy?
 What fuels the economy; consumer transactions or government taxation?
 Does it make sense that a transaction taking place outside of government sanctions, where transactions aren’t recorded, and taxes aren’t collected really a burden on the economy?

-Black Markets vs Open Markets
+Black Market Economics vs Open Markets

 So why are black markets violent?